Bounds for degrees of syzygies of polynomials defining a grade two ideal: Hilbert-Burch and Effective Quillen-Suslin Theorems

-Denote with $W_1,\ldots, W_\ell$ the irreducible components of maximal dimension of this hypersurface, and pick $\chi_1,\ldots, \chi_\ell\in\K^{n-1}$ such that $\chi_j\in W_j$.
+Denote with $W_1,\ldots, W_\ell$ the irreducible components of maximal dimension of this hypersurface, and pick $\chi_1,\ldots, \chi_\ell\in\overline{\K}^{n-1}$ such that $\chi_j\in W_j$.
 By Lemma \ref{keyn}, none of the polynomials $c(\chi_j, y_{ij})\in\K[y_{ij}]$ can be identically zero, so the product $\prod_{j=1}^\ell c(\chi_j, y_{ij})$ also is non-zero.
-As $\K$ is infinite, we can choose ${\bf y}^2\in\K^{s\times s}$ such that $\prod_{j=1}^\ell c(\chi_j, {\bf y}^2)\neq0.$ With this choice, we have that the variety defined by the zeroes of $c(x,{\bf y}^1)$ and $c(x, {\bf y}^2)$ cannot have components of codimension $1$ in $\K^{n-1}$ as the latter polynomial cannot vanish identically in any of the $W_j$.
+As $\K$ is infinite, we can choose ${\bf y}^2\in\K^{s\times s}$ such that $\prod_{j=1}^\ell c(\chi_j, {\bf y}^2)\neq0.$ With this choice, we have that the variety defined by the zeroes of $c(x,{\bf y}^1)$ and $c(x, {\bf y}^2)$ cannot have components of codimension $1$ in $\overline{\K}^{n-1}$ as the latter polynomial cannot vanish identically in any of the $W_j$.

 The same argument can be applied recursively as follows: given $c(x,{\bf y}^1),\ldots, c(x,{\bf y}^i)$ such that the set of common zeroes of these polynomials has irreducible components of dimension at most $n-1-i,$ there exist ${\bf y}^{i+1}\in\K^{s\times s}$ such that $c(x,{\bf y}^{i+1})$ cuts properly every component of maximal dimension of this algebraic set.
-For $i=n-1,$ the claim follows straightforwardly. \end{proof} We will also need the following refinement of the Effective Nullstellensatz for the degrees of polynomials involving a B\'ezout identity. \begin{proposition} Let $c(x,{\bf y}^1),\ldots, c(x,{\bf y}^n)$ be as in \eqref{idd}.
+We will eventually arrive to the situation where the system $c(x,{\bf y}^1),\ldots, c(x, {\bf y}^n)$ defines the empty variety in $\overline{\K}^{n-1}.$ Hilbert's Nullstellensatz then imply \eqref{idd}. \end{proof} We will also need the following refinement of the Effective Nullstellensatz for the degrees of polynomials involving a B\'ezout identity. \begin{proposition} Let $c(x,{\bf y}^1),\ldots, c(x,{\bf y}^n)$ be as in \eqref{idd}.
 Then one can have

 with $a_1,\ldots, a_n\in R$, and $\deg\big(a_i\,c_i(x,{\bf y}^i)\big)\leq 2\big(r(d+1)\big)^{2(n-1)}.$ \end{proposition} \begin{proof} By the Effective Nullstellensatz (Theorem 1.1 in \cite{jel05}), there exist $b_1,\ldots, b_n\in\K[x_1,\ldots, x_{n-1}]$ such that $1=b_1\,c(x,{\bf y}^1)+\ldots+b_n\,c_n(x, {\bf y}^n),$ with $\deg(b_i\,c(x,{\bf y}^i))\leq 2(r(d+1))^{2(n-1)}-1.$ The claim now follows by multiplying by $x_n$ both sides of this equality. \end{proof} \begin{theorem} Assume that $F\in R^{r\times s}$ is unimodular, with $r\leq s.$ Then, the matrix $U\in R^{s\times s}$ of Theorem \ref{eqs} can be computed with